 The EKG can show the heart’s rhythm, as well as the size of its chambers and their position.

 Electrodes with wires are used to capture the heartbeat information.
-The electrodes are attached to sticky pads, which will be stuck to your child’s chest.
-Your child’s skin should not have any baby oil or lotion on it so the adhesive on the electrodes can stick.
+The electrodes are painless and attached to the child’s chest with sticky pads.
+The child’s skin should not have any baby oil or lotion on it, so the adhesive on the electrodes can stick.

 Once the technician starts the EKG, the test takes about a minute.
-The technician or your doctor may ask your child to get up and exercise briefly.
+The technician or doctor may ask the child to get up and briefly exercise.

 The EKG produces a graph that shows the heart’s activity in several waves.
 The height, length and frequency of the waves show important information, such as: